open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

 ##  Build the RPC

+!!! tip "Flexible Deployment - RPC as a Library"
+        The RPC can be built as an executable file or as a library, which offers the flexibility of deploying in your management agent or client.
+[Read more about building RPC as a library here](../../Reference/RPC/libraryRPC/).

 **To build the executable:**

-If you are building on a development system, copy the resulting executable to the managed device.
+If you are building an executable on a development system, you will copy the executable to the managed device.

 1. Change to the `rpc-go` directory of the cloned `open-amt-cloud-toolkit` repository.